localstack/docs/content/en/user-guide/aws/ses/index.md

 ```
 {{< /alert >}}

+## User Interface

-The [Web user interface](https://app.localstack.cloud) can be used to view the sent email messages, as illustrated in the screenshot below:
+[LocalStack Web app](https://app.localstack.cloud) can be used to view the sent email messages, as illustrated in the screenshot below:

 ![SES Web Interface](sesInterface.png)